Written by Allie Delos Santos

 One of the big differences between a hosted PBX system and a traditional PBX system is that a cloud-based PBX does not need additional hardware to make phone calls.

-For on-premise PBX the data is moved through the cloud over the internet and is then managed by a third party.
+For on-premise PBX, the data is moved through the cloud over the internet and is then managed by a third party.
 This option is best for companies that want more flexibility and room for future growth.
 IP desk phones have many fully compatible variations.

 Computers and mobile phones can connect as clients through your PBX by downloading a VoIP softphone app in a startup.
 You can make phone calls using this connection like you regularly would do.

 In contrast, traditional PBX systems have hard-coded dialing prefixes and restrict long-distance phone calls.
-This option can be changed by plugging into it and changing settings.
+This option can be changed by plugging into it and changing the settings.
 On-premises PBX usually has a steep learning curve and is rarely updated.

 In some cases, a plain PBX might be better if you don’t have enough budget for IT and aren’t planning to expand your office phone service.
-PBX is reliable when nothing changes and the business doesn’t need to change.
+PBX is reliable when nothing changes, and the business doesn’t need to change.

 The Benefits of a Hosted Phone System